LIFE IN TUDOR ENGLAND

-Chimneys were also a luxury in the 16th century, although they became more common.
+Chimneys were also a luxury in Tudor Times, although they became more common.
 Furthermore in the Middle Ages a rich person's house was dominated by the great hall.
 It extended all the way up to the roof of the building.
 In the 16th century many people installed another storey in their house over the great hall.
 So well off Tudor people's houses became divided into more rooms.

 In rich people's houses the walls of rooms were lined with oak panelling to keep out drafts.
 People slept in four-poster beds hung with curtains to reduce drafts.
 Some Tudors had wallpaper but it was very expensive.
 Other wealthy people hung tapestries or painted cloths on their walls.

 In Tudor England carpets were a luxury only the rich could afford.
 They were usually too expensive to put on the floor!
 Instead they were often hung on the wall or over tables.
-People covered their floors with rushes or reeds (or mats of woven rushes or reeds), which they strew with sweet smelling herbs.
+People covered their floors with rushes or reeds, which they strewed with sweet smelling herbs.

 Rich Tudors had clocks in their homes.
-The very rich had pocket watches although most people relied on pocket sundials.
+Most people relied on pocket sundials to tell the time.

 Rich people were also fond of gardens.
 Many had mazes, fountains and topiary (hedges cut into shapes).
 Less well off people used their gardens to grow vegetables and herbs.

-None of the improvements of the 16th century applied to the poor.
-They continued to live in simple huts with one or two rooms (occasionally three).
-Smoke escaped through a hole in the thatched roof.
-Floors were of hard earth and furniture was very basic, benches, stools, a table and wooden chests.
-They slept on mattresses stuffed with straw or thistledown.
+However poor people lived in simple huts with one or two rooms (occasionally three).
+Floors were of hard earth and furniture was very basic such as benches, stools, a table and wooden chests.
+The poor slept on mattresses stuffed with straw or thistledown.
 The mattresses lay on ropes strung across a wooden frame.

 In 1596 Sir John Harrington invented a flushing lavatory with a cistern.
 However the idea failed to catch on.
 People continued to use chamber pots or cess pits, which were cleaned by men called gong farmers.
-(In the 16th century a toilet was called a jakes).
+(In Tudor Times a toilet was called a jakes).
 For toilet paper rich people used rags while poor people sometimes used a plant called woolly mullein.